MartinMiles/awesome-sitecore/readme.md

 - [Search Index Builder](https://github.com/jermdavis/SearchIndexBuilder) - a tool for rebuilding search indexes from outside the Sitecore web app especially good for very long-running builds.
 - [SolrCloud Install Scripts](https://github.com/jermdavis/SolrCloud-Helpers) - a PowerShell scripting library to help with installing SolrCloud clusters on Windows.
 - [Common Sitecore ContentSearch extensions](https://github.com/LaubPlusCo/LaubPlusCo.Common.ContentSearch) - common extensions to Sitecore contentSearch; hereunder PopulateSolrSchema pipeline processors to ensure that all installed languages in Sitecore are added to the solr managed schema.
+- [Sitecore Computed Search](https://github.com/martinrayenglish/Sitecore-Computed-Search) - an index search development accelerator that allows developers to declare computed search fields on an index that can capture and store targeted field values of items within a scope as well as the field values of items based on specific templates that are part of its presentation.
+In addition, specific weights can by applied to these computed fields using search boosting so that content matching search terms can be promoted in search results.
+- [sitecore-azure-search-compat](https://github.com/richardszalay/sitecore-azure-search-compat) - compatibility patch for Sitecore + Azure Search.

 ## Data

 - [SitecoreDataImporter](https://github.com/markstiles/SitecoreDataImporter) - used to import Database data and Sitecore content into Sitecore.
+- [SitecoreEzImporter](https://github.com/dresser/SitecoreEzImporter) - Data Import tool for Sitecore CMS using SPEAK UI.

 ## Demo
 - [Sitecore Habitat](https://github.com/Sitecore/Habitat) - Habitat is an example Sitecore solution built on the Helix architecture principles.
 No longer being updated or maintained, and is being replaced with Sitecore Helix Examples.
 - [Sitecore Helix Examples](https://github.com/Sitecore/Helix.Examples) - demonstrations of Sitecore Helix practices across various tooling and business scenarios; intended to demonstrate a wider variety of implementation types / requirements than existing examples.
 - [HabitatHome Demo](https://github.com/Sitecore/Sitecore.HabitatHome.Platform) - HabitatHome Demo and the tools and processes in it is a Sitecore solution example built SXA on Sitecore XP following the Helix architecture principles.
+- [Sitecore.HabitatHome.Utilities](https://github.com/Sitecore/Sitecore.HabitatHome.Utilities) - a collection of utilities and script examples to help with installing Sitecore Experience Platform, installing Sitecore Experience Commerce, installing Sitecore Modules, warming up a Sitecore Instance, security Hardening a Sitecore Instance etc.
 - [Sitecore.HabitatHome.Commerce](https://github.com/Sitecore/Sitecore.HabitatHome.Commerce) - demo assets with external contributors and partners.
+- [Sitecore.HabitatHome.Omni](https://github.com/Sitecore/Sitecore.HabitatHome.Omni) - this repository is used to share Sitecore JSS PWA demo assets and future "Sitecore Omni" related demo assets.
 - [Sitecore.Demo.Group](https://github.com/Sitecore/Sitecore.Demo.Group) - Habitat Group Demo site - a developer example of a Habitat Based Demo.
 - [Sitecore User Group UK](https://github.com/steviemcg/scuguk) - an excellent demo of JAMstack architecture by using Git as a single source of truth, and Netlify for continuous deployment, and CDN distribution, built with Gatsby v2.